-The Cabela's special edition pickup is based on the offroad-inspired FX4 trim.
-Ford says more than 75 percent of F-Series owners hunt or fish, so Cabela's package is designed to appeal to those likely to shop at the famed outfitter.
+The Cabela's special edition pickup is based on the off-road-inspired FX4 trim.
+Ford says more than 75 percent of F-Series owners hunt or fish, so the Cabela's package is designed to appeal to those likely to shop at the outfitter.
 There are interior materials unique to the package and additional lockable storage for firearms.

 The Harley-Davidson edition returns on the F-450 model.
-This Harley is easy to spot, with large blue flames coming from the side vents.
-The familiar cues of black leather interior and metal badges maintain the theme.
+This Harley is easy to spot, with large blue flame decals coming from the side vents.
+The familiar cues of a black leather interior and metal badges maintain the theme.

 - PowerScope tow mirrors standard on some models; manual telescoping trailer mirror standard on others